 - Spay or Neuter your cat as soon as he or she is four to five months old.
 This can be done by your veterinarian.
-If cost is an issue, see our spay/neuter option page.
+If cost is an issue, see our Low Cost Spay/Neuter Options.

 - Keep your cat indoors permanently or at least as much as possible.
 Inside only cats are much safer, live longer and are much less likely to bring parasites into your home.